admin-iqdata/tmp/README.md

 ### Installation

-To install IQData SDK you will have to make some set up in the Gradle of your project.
+To install IQData SDK you will have to make some set up in the gradle file of your project.
 To do so, follow the steps described below:

 #### Step 2: Add JitPack repository